cozy-creator/noot-standard/README.md

 ### To Do

+- Create-family should start off with passing a vector-map
+- Inventory-adding functions
+- Stackable noots
+- Figure out how to get all the package-addresses to match up at the same time
 - Begin on V1, which will incorporate dynamic fields / dynamic objects where possible.
 I still think the data-object should be a separate object (not owned by the noot itself)
 - Come up with many-to-one noot -> data relationship
 - Come up with actual data-editing abilities